kamadoll/accounts-openid/README.md

 ## accounts-github

-Github OAuth2 login service for use with Meteor Auth
+OpenID Connect Login service for use with Meteor Auth

 ### Package Dependencies